bordeltabernacle/ansible_networking_vagrant_setup/README.md

 I haven't included any of the files Ansible uses, such as playbooks, templates, inventory etc. I felt a barebones environment would be best.
 If you want you can clone/download my public repo of playbooks and associated files from [here](TODO: add link).
-Copy the files & direcotries into the shared folder, which you can do on either the host or the guest, update the `hosts` file and files in the `group_vars` and `host_vars` directories and you should be good to go.
+Copy the files & directories into the shared folder, which you can do on either the host or the guest, update the `hosts` file and files in the `group_vars` and `host_vars` directories and you should be good to go.